sf-wdi-19-20/modules/w4_d3_1_auth_bcrypt/README.md

   * Logged-in users should NOT be able to see the `/signup` or `/login` pages.
   * Users should only be able to see `/profile` when logged in.

-  **Hint:** You'll need to add some logic related to the `err` parameter in the callback function you pass into `req.currentUser`.
-You'll also need to use `res.redirect` if a user tries to perform an unauthorized action.
+  **Hint:** You'll need to add some logic when calling `req.currentUser` to check if a logged-in user was found.
+You'll want to use `res.redirect` if a user tries to perform an unauthorized action.